Mon–Fri: 8 AM – 6 PM

 Saturday: 9 AM – 3 PM

 Interested in traveling with your pet?
-Animal Health Associates is happy to offer international and interstate health certificates!
+Animal Health Associates is happy to offer international and interstate health certificates for our established clients!

 You might be surprised to learn that different countries and states have different requirements for pet travel.
 The USDA has a web site with information about requirements for travel to many locations in the US and abroad.
 If you are thinking about traveling with your dog or cat, you should visit this site as soon as possible.